ptchau2003/Big-data-learning/README.md

     query_bts_location(args.data_source, args.output_uri)
     ```

 ### Check the result in S3 bucket to see top-ten BTS
 ### Query the long-latitude where subsciber access the internet

-   # END